Cloud Storage

 1. Create an R2 bucket.

-3. cloud_storage_public_base_url should be the public custom domain
+5. cloud_storage_public_base_url should be the public custom domain you attached.

 Provider Compatibility